Code-Institute-Submissions/user_centric_stream_one_aoife_holidaysplease_travel_site/README.md

 ### Functionality
-This is a multipage website built using a Bootstrap framework for responsive layout.
+This is a multipage website built using a Bootstrap framework to deliver a solid responsive layout.
+Please note that no template was used to create this site.
 There is a clean navigation bar which collapses to a hamburger menu when viewing on mobile along with numberous other logical links through out the site.

 The main purpose of this site is to enable the user to easily contact the business owner after being attracted to her services.
 There are therefore many links to a detailed contact form on the site.
 This form is disabled for the purposes of the project brief specifies that javascript not be used.

+### Future Development
+In the future I intend to develop this site further for my client before going live.
+The following features will be implemented:
+- The contact form will be connected to the client email and fully fully funcioning with sent message for the user.
+- The client has expressed some interest in perhaps developing a blog section to the site down the road.
+- Live social media links will be added to the footer.

 ### Technologies Used

 - HTML5
 - CSS3 - Along with using CSS for styling, it has also been used to create a text reveal animation on the homepage.
 It was decided to hide this feature when viewing on mobile as the screen just looked cluttered and hindered site viewing.
 - [Bootstrap Version 3](https://getbootstrap.com/docs/3.3/ "Bootstrap 3 Homepage")  - used for responsive layout and collapsable navbar which uses Boostrap's own Jquery.